2005 Fukuoka earthquake: M5.8 aftershock on April 20

 An aftershock hit at 6:11 a.m.
 April 20 on Japan's southern main island of Kyūshū, the Central Meteorological Agency reported.
-Although considerable time had passed since the first quake, the aftershock was not unexpected.
+Although considerable time had passed since the first quake, the aftershock was not unexpected.This aftershock had a strike-slip fault mechanism with a pressure axis oriented in an east–west direction, similar to the main earthquake.
 The quake, which swayed buildings and shattered some outer walls, was measured to have magnitude of 5.8.
-2 and 56 people were severely and slightly injured and treated at a hospital in Fukuoka due to the quake and there were temporary closures of major highways, railway services and Fukuoka's airport.
+2 and 56 people were severely and slightly injured and treated at a hospital in Fukuoka due to the quake.
+There were temporary closures of major highways, railway services and Fukuoka's airport.
 Following reports that the city has only prepared for earthquakes up to a magnitude of 6.5, the aftershock renewed fears that the quakes might cause the Kego fault to become active again beneath Fukuoka, leading to an earthquake as big as, or bigger than, the March 20 quake.

+As time passed from the main earthquake, aftershocks tended to decrease, but distinctive activity occurred on the southeast side of the aftershock area.
+Near Shigashima on the southeast side of the aftershock area, significant aftershock activity occurred after the main earthquake.
+After a period of relatively few earthquakes in early to mid-April, a series of aftershocks culminated in the largest aftershock on April 20 with an M of 5.8 and seismic intensity of 5 strong.
+Additionally, around Uminoshima, located approximately 10 kilometers east of the aftershock area, there was significant aftershock activity starting from the day after the main earthquake on March 21, but the activity decreased by mid-April.

 In order to more accurately estimate the risk of ongoing or increased seismic activity, teams from Tokyo University, Kōchi University, Hiroshima University and Ōita University surveyed Hakata Bay to determine how far the Kego fault extends.
 Preliminary results, announced May 1, 2005 indicated that the fault extends nearly as far as Nokonoshima, 2.5 km out into the bay, though no sign of recent activity along the fault was uncovered.
 The teams also discovered a new fault in the Higashi-ku portion of Hakata Bay.
 Later findings indicated that the fault responsible for both the March 20 and April 20 quakes was likely an extension of the Kego fault, making its total length approximately 40 km.